History of PlayStation in Timeline

 In 1996, Sony released the PlayStation Analog Joystick for use with flight simulation games.

-In 1997, the original digital controller was replaced by the Dual Analog, which added two analog sticks based on the same potentiometer technology as the Analog Joystick.
+In 1997, the original digital controller was replaced by the Dual Analog, which added two analog sticks.

 1997: PlayStation Underground Magazine Launch

-In Spring 1997, Sony Computer Entertainment America began publishing PlayStation Underground, a quarterly non-traditional magazine.
-Subscribers received two PlayStation CDs, a booklet, and colorful packaging.
+In Spring 1997, Sony Computer Entertainment America started publishing PlayStation Underground, a quarterly non-traditional magazine with CDs containing demos, interviews, and more.

 1998: DualShock Controller Release

-In 1998, the DualShock controller for the PlayStation was released, succeeding the Dual Analog.
-In addition to the inputs of the original controller, the DualShock featured two analog sticks.
+In 1998, the DualShock controller for the PlayStation succeeded its predecessor, the Dual Analog, and became the longest running series of controllers for the PlayStation brand.
+In addition to the inputs of the original, digital, controller, the DualShock featured two analog sticks which can also be depressed to activate the L3 and R3 buttons.

 January 23, 1999: PocketStation Release

-On January 23, 1999, the PocketStation, a Memory Card peripheral by Sony Computer Entertainment for the original PlayStation, was released exclusively in Japan.
+On January 23, 1999, the PocketStation, a Memory Card peripheral for the original PlayStation, was released exclusively in Japan.
 It featured a monochrome LCD, a speaker, a real-time clock and infrared communication capability.

 In 1999, PlayStation became the main kit sponsor of French Ligue 1 club AJ Auxerre.